 We have been testing time capsule alternatives since 1999.
 Over that period, we have studied and rejected many options.
-We now feel the hollow rock and hollow log Geocapsules are your best above ground cover for this adventure.
-We do not sell them.
-We only offer manufacturer links on our Geocapsule Products page.
-The Geocapsule is a two piece set: a simulated rock or log, and the stainless steel capsule itself.
-You will need to purchase them from separate retailers.
+We now feel the hollow rock and hollow logs are your best above ground cover for this adventure.

-Hollow, structural polyurethane fake rock provides a perfect camouflage as well as a durable long term shield for your stainless time capsule.
+Hollow, structural polyurethane fake rock provides a perfect camouflage as well as a durable long term shield for your time capsule.
 Its hard framework has a granular exterior, and its natural character makes it virtually indistinguishable from millions of other small surface boulders whether viewed from close-up or far away.
 For this very unique adventure, “indistinguishable” and “unremarkable” are words that define its splendid disguise.

 Your choice of rock color should approximate that of your drop-site.
 A few regions have dominant earth tones like white sandstone or red rock in the southwest.
 In most areas, however, a mixed light brown tone is a universal color.

-As camouflage that neither spoils the environment nor attracts unwanted attention, the hollow-rock and hollow log camouflage succeed exceptionally well.
+As camouflage that neither spoils the environment nor attracts unwanted attention, the hollow-rock and hollow log camouflage both succeed exceptionally well.

-A larger artificial log housing will accept the longer (one foot long by three and a half inches in diameter) stainless steel capsule.
+A larger artificial log housing will accept a longer (one foot long by three and a half inches in diameter) stainless steel capsule.

 A simulated log is virtually identical to a real log.
-In fact, all the Geocapsules found on our Geocapsules page are exact duplications taken from life-molds of the real thing.
+In fact, all the molds are exact duplications taken from life-molds of the real thing.

-The exterior Geocapsule housing is only a first level of security for your capsule.
-Remember that you are not just disguising your cache; you need to add levels of security to ensure the content’s survival up to many years.
+The exterior housing is only a first level of security for your capsule.
+Remember that you are not just disguising your cache; you need to add levels of security to ensure the content’s survival for months or many years.

 If you want to preserve keep-sake items, you should probably lock them away in a safe, not in a wilderness time capsule.
 But if you minimize risks as detailed in these pages, your high hopes for secure delivery to a future generation will succeed.
 That’s what this adventure is all about.